timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 ## Configure Promscale for multi-tenancy
 By default, Promscale ingests data without using multi-tenancy.
 To enable it, start Promscale with the `-multi-tenancy` flag.
-This allows Promscale to ingest data from all tenants by default.
-If you want Promscale to ingest or query data from a restricted list of tenants, you can list the tenant names with `-multi-tenancy-valid-tenants=<tenant_names_seperated_by_commas>`.
+This allows Promscale to ingest data from all tenants.
+To restrict the list of tenants for Promscale ingestion and querying, list the tenant names with `-multi-tenancy-valid-tenants=<tenant_names_seperated_by_commas>`.

 By default, when multi-tenancy is enabled, data is rejected if it does not include a tenant name.
-If you want to accept data without  tenant information, set the `-multi-tenancy-allow-non-tenants` flag.
+To accept data without tenant information, set the `-multi-tenancy-allow-non-tenants` flag.

 <highlight type="note">
-When you set a CLI flag on a Promscale instance, remember to set it on all of your other Promscale instances as well, if you need them to have the asme functionality.
+When you set a CLI flag on a Promscale instance, remember to set it on all of your other Promscale instances as well, if you need them to have the same functionality.
 </highlight>

-This example ingests data from `tenant-A` and `tenant-B` Prometheus instances, and allows data to be ingested from non-tenant instances of Prometheus:
+This example ingests data from `tenant-A` and `tenant-B` Prometheus instances.
+It also allows data to be ingested from non-tenant instances of Prometheus:
 ```bash
 -multi-tenancy \
 -multi-tenancy-valid-tenants=tenant-A,tenant-B \